Eligibility for Admission

 Requirements for Admission Application

-- Other requirements may be required/requested by individual programs.
-Contact the specific program to which you are applying for their requirements, or for exemptions from the entrance examination.
+- Other requirements, such as standardized entrance exams (e.g. GRE or GMAT)*, may be required/requested by individual programs.
+Contact the specific program to which you are applying for their requirements,

 Materials submitted in support of an application cannot be released for other purposes nor returned to the applicant.